-\paragraph{Policy challenges.} Defining a hate speech policy which is congruent with the harm that hate speech inflicts is hard.
-For example, Facebook's Hate Speech policy is tiered, where the Tier 1 hate speech policy aims to define hate speech that is considered most harmful.
-The policy covers content targeting a person or a group of persons based on their protected characteristics (race, ethnicity, national origin, disability, gender etc.).
-According to this policy, certain offensive statements are considered more harmful than others. \arnav{Moreover, a number of policies are left under-specified or are ambiguous in what content is allowed on the platform.
+\paragraph{Policy challenges.} It is hard to define harmful content policy that is congruent with the harm that such content inflicts.
+For example, Facebook's hate speech policy is tiered, where Tier 1 aims to define the kind of hate speech that is considered most harmful.
+The policy covers content targeting a person or a group of people based on their protected characteristics such as race, ethnicity, national origin, disability, gender, etc. According to this policy, certain offensive statements are considered more harmful than others. \arnav{Moreover, a number of policies are left under-specified or are ambiguous in what content is allowed on the platform.
 The policies are also fluid, change based on the circumstances, and are affected by events in the real world~\citep{vengattil_facebook_2022}, which makes them challenging for researchers to follow.}

-\paragraph{Context.} The same content considered in different contexts can be either perfectly benign or can be hateful.
-For example, tagging a person in a picture of farm animals, can be perfectly benign if the person being tagged and the person doing the tagging are friends and the tagged-picture reminds them of a fond memory.
-On the other hand, the content could be considered hate speech if the intent is to offend the religious sensibilities of the person being tagged.

-\paragraph{Historical and cultural context.} Content that describes people with slurs is generally considered hate speech.
-However, in some cases these slur words are appropriated by the group of people who are the target of these slurs as reclaiming speech.
-In such cases, understanding the historical and the cultural context as well as the context of the actors involved in the speech is important.